 The Big Swamp

 The Nature Conservancy continues an ambitious project to protect Montana's Pine Butte Swamp: the largest wetland complex along the Rocky Mountain Front and one of the grizzly bear's last strongholds on the plains.
+The area is part of the larger Crown of the Continent, a 10-million-acre landscape in the Northern Rockies that includes Glacier National Park and straddles the Montana-Canada border.

 Pine Butte lies next to the vast Bob Marshall Wilderness and serves as a lush lowland extension to this mountain region.
 Besides providing essential seasonal habitat, it provides a vital connection for migrating wildlife as they travel from mountains to plains and back.
 The preserve is a place of stark, primeval beauty.
-The looming sandstone butte rises 500 feet above the grasses and wetlands,having survived the glaciers that scoured the surrounding country.
+The looming sandstone butte rises 500 feet above the grasses and wetlands, having survived the glaciers that scoured the surrounding country.
 The silvery north and south forks of the Teton River feed a complex of ponds and wetlands.

 A Treasury of Habitats

 In addition to the surface water flows through the preserve, Pine Butte Swamp (or fen) is an extensive peat-land fed by mineral-rich groundwater.
-What distinguishes if from other fens is its proximity to mountains, foothills and grasslands.
+What distinguishes it from other fens is its proximity to mountains, foothills and grasslands.
 This crazy-quilt of habitats -- wetlands and dry ground, flat prairie and steep mountains -- meet in a geologic sweep ranging from 4,500 to 8,500 feet in elevation.
 The result is a remarkably diverse flora supporting a third of the plant species in Montana.
 Rare wetland species such as yellow lady's slipper, Macoun's gentian, green-keeled cotton grass and Craw's sedge flourish in proximity to common upland prairie plants such as shrubby cinquefoil, rough fescue and Montana's state grass, bluebunch wheatgrass.
 Dozens of distinct plant communities have been identified on the preserve.

 This wealth of vegetation provides habitat for an equally diverse fauna.
 Each spring grizzly bears descend from their mountain retreats, while snow still blankets the high country, following the watercourses on the Rocky Mountain Front , down to the swamp, where they feed and raise their young.
 The rich wetland environment provides both food and security, so the bears can easily replenish their depleted energy reserves.